CanyonCasa/tmux-howto/README.md

 Then for each user that wishes to launch a session define the following files.
 Note: These represent example files only that may be customized as desired.
 Also note lines may wrap in display and be sure lines terminate with Linux LF characters only and not MS Windows CR-LF sequences.

-The _.tmux.init_ file defines the tmux session and the individual windows within for the user.
-The _.tmux.conf_ defines tmux behavior per each user's personal preferences.
+The _/home/$USER/.tmux.init_ file defines the tmux session and the individual windows within for the user.
+Customize per user preferences based on the following example.
+See tmux documentation for session, window, and pane details.

 ### ~/.tmux.init
     #!/bin/bash